 We asked students to share with us about their MSIS experience and explain how they have been able to balance working full time while pursuing an MSIS degree.
-Meet MSIS Class of 2021 student Chelsea Alexander-Taylor, Product Manager at SoundCommerce.
+Meet MSIS Class of 2021 student Chelsea Alexander-Taylor, Product Manager II at Redfin.

 How have you been able to apply concepts from the classroom to real-world applications at work as a Product Manager?

 I recently started a new position as the Product Manager for a data platform product and I cannot describe how valuable my classes from the MSIS program have been in my first two weeks.
 Specifically, having a preliminary understanding of data warehousing and SQL has been critical in my role and allowed me to expedite the onboarding process.
 When having discussions with engineers, I am better able to understand their explanations, diagram walkthroughs, etc., which is crucial in ensuring they have everything they need to succeed.

 Tell us about one of your favorite classes from the MSIS 550 Leadership Series.

 One of my favorite classes from the MSIS 550 Leadership Series was the opportunity to participate in Professional Mock Interviews with industry professionals.
 Following my first interview, my interviewer pointed out that when outlining specific scenarios, I phrase everything as “we” instead of “I.” I thought this lesson was invaluable, as he mentioned this is a trend that he has seen when interviewing women-identifying and POC candidates, as we are often reluctant to give ourselves due credit.
 I immediately implemented this feedback during my job search process, which I believe made a significant difference.

 What kind of connections have you made in the MSIS program?